 For me personally, when it comes to having No Regrets when I die, an important part is making peace with myself, specifically in relation to the PEOPLE of my past whom I maybe fell out with, or lost touch with.

 Bringing closure to a situation that still lurks in my mind and am still feeling uncomfortable with when I recall this years later.
-For me it is about taking responsibility for my part, and not to expect the other person to feel the same.
-After all, we can only take responsibility for our own behaviour and cannot do this of other’s.
+For me, it is about taking responsibility for my part and not expecting the other person to feel the same.
+After all, we can only take responsibility for our own behaviour and cannot do this of others

 Complete gratitude for her and years of friendship came flooding through as I was writing and I thanked her for her generosity and years of friendship.
 I did not expect to receive a response and I did not receive one, but in doing this I made complete peace with myself and spent no more time thinking or worrying about this.